 |This Job is Ranked in|

-|The 100 Best Jobs||#30|
+|The 100 Best Jobs||#56|

 Pursuit of a career in radiologic technology should begin early.
-Interested high school students should take courses in anatomy, biology, chemistry, physiology, mathematics, and physics, if possible.
-There are also several standardized training programs in radiography that can lead to a certificate, associate’s degree, or a bachelor’s degree.
-A common college-level course load might include classes in anatomy, image evaluation, radiation physics and protection, and pathology.
-The Joint Review Committee on Education in Radiologic Technology accredits educational and training programs in radiography.
-Prospective radiologic technologists can best gain experience in the field by shadowing established radiologic technologists.
+Interested high school students should take courses in anatomy, biology, chemistry, physiology, mathematics and physics, if possible.
+Standardized training programs in radiography, which include classroom and clinical training, can lead to a certificate, associate’s degree or a bachelor’s degree.
+(An associate’s degree is the most common educational training in this profession.)
+A college-level courseload might include classes in anatomy, image evaluation, pathology and radiation physics and protection.
+The Joint Review Committee on Education in Radiologic Technology accredits educational and training programs in radiography, and most states require radiologic technologists to be licensed or certified.
+Those interested in pursuing a career in the field can gain valuable experience by shadowing established radiologic technologists.

-|Stress Level||Above Average|
+|Stress Level||poor Above Average|

-Last updated by Jessica Harper.
+Last updated by Katy Marquardt.